Rapid cooling of the Cassiopeia A neutron star due to superfluid quantum criticality: Results

-According to the above results, the roles of proton superconductivity are different in the minimal cooling paradigm \cite{Page11, Shternin11} and our cooling scenario.
-The former requires superconductivity to occur in the NS core at a very early stage (to suppress MU processes) and as such assumes a fairly high $T_{\mathrm{Cp}}$.
-The slope of the resultant cooling curve is very sensitive to the value of $T_{\mathrm{Cp}}$ \cite{Page11}.
-A good fit to the short-term cooling data of Cas A NS is achieved only if $T_{\mathrm{Cp}}$ takes a special value \cite{Page11}.
-Such a fine tuning is not needed in our calculations.
-The slope of our cooling curve is mainly determined by superfluid QC and is weakly modified as $T_{\mathrm{Cp}}$ is varied in the range $(1.65-3.30)\times 10^{9}~\mathrm{K}$.
+Here we emphasize that the role of proton superconductivity differs between the minimal cooling paradigm \citep{Page11, Shternin11} and our cooling scenario.
+The former requires proton superconductivity to emerge at a very early stage (to suppress MU processes) and as such assumes a fairly high $T_{\mathrm{Cp}}$.
+The slope of the resultant cooling curve is very sensitive to the value of $T_{\mathrm{Cp}}$ \citep{Page11}.
+A good fit to the short-term cooling data of the Cas A NS is achieved only if $T_{\mathrm{Cp}}$ takes a special value \citep{Page11}.
+Such a fine tuning is not needed in our calculations, because the slope of our cooling curve is dominated by superfluid quantum criticality and is weakly modified as $T_{\mathrm{Cp}}$ varies in the range $(1.65-3.30)\times 10^{9}~\mathrm{K}$.
 The slope of red solid curve (i.e., optimal fitting) in Fig.~\ref{fig:shorttermcooling} is abruptly changed at the age of $334$ yr, which signals the onset of proton superconductivity.
-If proton superconductivity is absent ($T_{\mathrm{Cp}}=0~\mathrm{K}$), the cooling data can hardly be reproduced.
+If superconductivity is absent ($T_{\mathrm{Cp}}=0~\mathrm{K}$), the cooling data can hardly be reproduced.

-The minimal cooling paradigm inferred that the Cas A NS is now in the neutrino cooling stage \cite{Page11, Shternin11}.
-This conclusion is drawn based on an earlier calculation \cite{Lattimer94} that estimated a thermal relaxation time $t_{w} \approx (10 - 100)$ yr.
-According to the long-term cooling curves presented in Fig.~\ref{fig:longtermcooling}, our cooling scenario indicates that the Cas A NS remains in the thermal relaxation stage, implying that its interior has not yet achieved an isothermal state.
-The difference can be understood by analyzing the following relation \cite{Lattimer94}
+The minimal cooling paradigm inferred that the Cas A NS is now in the neutrino cooling stage \citep{Page11, Shternin11}.
+This conclusion is drawn based on an earlier calculation \citep{Lattimer94} that estimated a thermal relaxation time $t_{w} \approx (10 - 100)$ yr.
+According to the long-term cooling curves presented in Fig.~\ref{fig:coolingcompare}, our cooling scenario indicates that the Cas A NS remains in the thermal relaxation stage, implying that its interior has not yet achieved an isothermal state.
+The difference can be understood by analyzing the following relation \citep{Lattimer94}